 I always feel like these pumpkin squares look a little plain without some kind of garnish.
 You can definitely get creative here.

 Since fast and easy is my style I usually sprinkle a little nutmeg on the frosting.

 You could also add those little candy pumpkins, or even pipe a pumpkin on there if you’re really feeling ambitious.

-Although I’ve never tried it these bars would be really amazing drizzled with caramel ice cream topping.
+Although I’ve never tried it, these bars would be amazing, drizzled with caramel ice cream topping.

 Little Dairy on the Prairie Pro Tip: To make bars thicker bake in a 9 x 13 inch pan and increase the baking time to 30-35 minutes.

 Other Easy Pumpkin Bars Recipes